camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 == Is this critical for C++26?

-Whether or not this feature is considered a bug fix, it can be argued that it is critical this functionality be shipped in C++26 due to the urgency of memory safety initiatives.
-The ability to call existing C++ code ergonomically from Rust is a critical to the memory safety roadmaps of many major corporations.
+Whether or not this feature is considered a bug fix, it can be argued that it is critical that this functionality be shipped in C++26 due to the urgency of memory safety initiatives.
+The ability to call existing C++ code ergonomically from Rust is a critical part of the memory safety roadmaps of many major corporations.
 Delaying this functionality by three years may force undesirable choices like depending on non-portable undefined behavior for interop or a strong push to rewrite existing C++ code that works just fine.